franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 In the first job, I've used an "*" to select all the contents of the public folder for my source path (`src_path`) and added a trailing slash to the end of a new folder that will live in the `work/` directory of my portfolio site.
 This is so I can rename the `public/` folder to the `map-animator/` folder, allowing the URL of my side project to be `/work/map-animator`  within my portfolio site.

-In the second Job I've added a `needs: directory` statement.
-This is a second limitation I ran into with CopyCat: the Action doesn't seem set up to be able to be run in parallel, which is the default if you define multiple Jobs within your workflow.
-This I am keen to fix because it nearly halves the time it takes to run the Workflow when run in parallel.
+In the second Job, I've added a `needs: directory` statement.
+The second limitation I ran into with CopyCat is the Action doesn't seem set up to be able to be run in parallel, which is the default if you define multiple Jobs within your Workflow.
+I am eager to fix this, because it nearly halves the time it takes to run the Workflow when run in parallel.
 In the meantime, this needs statement makes the second Job not fire until the first one finishes, eliminating the merge conflict error I was getting.

-One further note on the second Job is that CopyCat allows you to specify files as well as directories, and rename them by setting a different file name in the `dst_path` field.
-Thanks for that feature André!
+One further note on the second Job is that CopyCat allows you to specify files as well as directories and rename them by setting a different file name in the `dst_path` field.
+Thanks for that feature, André!

 ### Personal Token

 The `personal-token` key is needed if you use CopyCat to copy across directories.
 To set one up, visit the [Personal Access Tokens section](https://github.com/settings/tokens) of your Developer Settings page on GitHub.com and select **Generate New Token**.
-Select at least the `workflow` permission for this token (more if you're doing even fancier stuff), either name it something like "Portfolio Actions" or name it specifically per side project, if you're really concerned about the security of these actions.
+Select the `workflow` permission for this token (or more if you're doing fancier stuff), either naming it something like "Portfolio Actions" or a speciic name for each side project.
+This is a good solution if you're concerned about the security of these actions.

 Copy the generated token into your side project's **Secrets** section under the **Settings** tab and name it something appropriate like "PORTFOLIO_SECRET".
-This variable is now available to GitHub, including in your workflow step!
+This variable is now available to GitHub, including in your Workflow setup (defined above).

 ![View of Settings tab in a GitHub repository, with the Secrets section selected to view the PORTFOLIO_SECRET key.](/img/20-03-15_gh-actions_secrets.jpg)

-So with our config file written and our GitHub Action added, here's what our final code base will look like in our side project repository:
+We've now finished writing our config file and adding our GitHub Action.
+Here's what our final code base should look like in our side project repository:

 ```
 .github/